 At WBRK, Neal appeared with Pittsfield Mayor Daniel L. Bianchi on a special extended hour of the live talk show, "Berkshire Viewpoint."
 Host Donna Todd Rivers fielded questions via callers and online submissions, and Neal gave some insight into a congressman's schedule.

-He said his work week begins and ends on the same note --
+He said his work week begins and ends on the same note -- meeting with constituents.

 "Thursday is the breakaway day, and Friday and Monday are used to visit with constituents," Neal said during the show.
 "And, every Saturday and Sunday is occupied."